guanguans/laravel-skeleton/README.md

 * [wireui/wireui](https://github.com/wireui/wireui) - TallStack components
 * [yiisoft/injector](https://github.com/yiisoft/injector) - PSR-11 compatible injector.
 Executes a callable and makes an instances by injecting dependencies from a given DI container.
 * [zenstruck/stream](https://github.com/zenstruck/stream) - Object wrapper for PHP resources.
+* [amirami/localizator](https://github.com/amiranagram/localizator) - Localizator is a small tool for Laravel that gives you the ability to extract untranslated strings from project files.
+It works using the artisan command line and the provided localize command.
 * [andreaselia/laravel-api-to-postman](https://github.com/andreaselia/laravel-api-to-postman) - Generate a Postman collection automatically from your Laravel API
 * [bamarni/composer-bin-plugin](https://github.com/bamarni/composer-bin-plugin) - No conflicts for your bin dependencies
 * [barryvdh/laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper) - Laravel IDE Helper, generates correct PHPDocs for all Facade classes, to improve auto-completion.